cyverse-archive/DE/services/Donkey/doc/install.md

 ## Zookeeper Connection Information

 One piece of information that can't be stored in Zookeeper is the information required to connect to Zookeeper.
-For Donkey and most other iPlant services, this information is stored in a single file:
+For Terrain and most other iPlant services, this information is stored in a single file:
 `/etc/iplant-services/zkhosts.properties`.
 This file is automatically installed when the iplant-service-configs RPM is installed.
 You may have to